lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Each Profile, for each Rule ID value, MUST define

 - the size of the DTag field,
-- the size and algorithm for the MIC field,
+- the size and algorithm for the RCS field,
 - the expiration time of the Inactivity Timer

 Each Profile, for each Rule ID value, MAY define